 Is there a way to calm down her immune system when she is exposed to allergen?

-The good news is, I found a type botanical beverage mix from Japan which could do that.
+The good news is, I found a type functional food from Japan which could do that.

-Back in January 2019, I was introduced to product from Japan.
+Back in January 2019, I was introduced to the product.

-One of the key benefits of product is help to regulate our immune system.
+The key benefits of the product is help to regulate our immune system.

-I wanted to know whether the supplement could help with my eldest daughter’s allergy rhinitis.
+I wanted to know the product could help with my eldest daughter’s allergy rhinitis.

 As a mother, I am glad I’ve found an alternative to using steroid nasal spray.